minhok1/technical-interview-prep/SystemDesign.md

   - But first, talk about the difference between HTTP1 and HTTP2.
 This can be used in the optimization section as well.
     - HTTP1: Limited number of connections, plain text, need to explicitly close the connection, single TCP sends one data at a time.
     - HTTP2: Multiple requests in parallel possible, more than just plain text, one TCP sends multiple data over a stream
   - Use GraphQL when we need flexibility for complex data.
 GraphQL uses query to get read-only data, and it also contains subscription to receive streaming data.
-Using GraphQL is better when your requests/responses vary significantly from one another, you have multiple data sources that you merge at the API level, or you have limited bandwidth so you want to minimize the number of requests
+Using GraphQL is better when your requests/responses vary significantly from one another, you have multiple data sources that you merge at the API level, or you have limited bandwidth so you want to minimize the number of requests.
+For the purpose of requirements that I've set forth, I don't think graphQL is required, but in the actual application with a lot more concerns and data than what I see in first glance, I wouldn't be surprised if GraphQL is used instead.
 - Continuous communication can do Long Polling, Websockets or Server Sent Events
   - Short polling: At short intervals, client requests info from server.
 Server returns it if it's available.
   - Long polling: Client sends request to server, the server then holds the request until it becomes available.
 Then, client requests again to the server immediately afterwards.
 The server then does the same thing.
 This is easy to implement but creating a new connection every time is costly for the server.
 Also, there's a significant latency.
 If your non-functional requirement restricts latency (which it likely does), then this should not be used.